 Moving Averages Crossover Strategy

-Moving Average is an Indicator that smoothes out data and helps identify the trend clearly.
+The moving Average is an Indicator that smoothes out data and helps identify the trend clearly.
 EMA is quicker and more sensitive to recent price changes than the SMA, which gives a trader a little extra edge, but in some cases, it may generate false signals.
-This is why it is recommended to use Moving Averages with other Techincal tools such as MACD, Candlestick patterns, Fibonacci retracement and Price action.
+This is why it is recommended to use Moving Averages with other Techincal tools such as MACD, Candlestick patterns, Fibonacci retracement, and Price action.
 MA can also highlight areas of potential support and resistance levels.